 - Change the nappy and clean the skin as soon as possible after wetting or soiling

 - Use water or gentle alcohol free products for cleaning the nappy area

 - Ensure the nappy area is dry before replacing the nappy

 - Maximise time not wearing a nappy

-Infection with candida or bacteria warrant treatment with an anti-fungal cream (clotrimazole or miconazole) or antibiotic (fuscidic acid cream or oral flucloxacillin).
+Infection with candida or bacteria warrants treatment with an anti-fungal cream (clotrimazole or miconazole) or antibiotic (fusidic acid cream or oral flucloxacillin).

 - Candida infection